TimSkaras/CliffordCircuitsLibrary/README.md

 | X      | -Z       |
 | Z      |  X     |

-which in smolin terms means X (the vector [1,0]) gets mapped to -Z (the vector [0,1] and a sign of -1) and Z (the vector [0,1]) gets mapped to X (the vector [1,0]).
+which in Smolin terms means X (the vector [1,0]) gets mapped to -Z (the vector [0,1] and a sign of -1) and Z (the vector [0,1]) gets mapped to X (the vector [1,0]).
 In Smolin convention, the first column tells us how $X_1$ transforms, the second column how $Z_1$ transforms, the third column how $X_2$ transforms, and so on.
 The matrix specifying this linear transformation is just

 ```python
 0   1
 1   0
 ```

-You can check this is correct by taking a smolin vector as a column and multiplying this matrix on the left.
+You can check this is correct by taking a Smolin vector as a column and multiplying this matrix on the left.
 What about the sign though?
 The symplectic matrix does not track the signs, so we have to keep track of those in a separate array.
 In this case, X needs a sign flip, so our entire Clifford can be represented

 ```python
 0   1